FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 \end{array}\right.
 \end{equation}

 Where if $a$ is a vector of $\R^n$, $A$ denotes the diagonal matrix $A=(a_i \delta_{ij})_{1\leq i,j\leq n}$ and $e\in\R^{n} = (1,1,\dots,1)$.
-Solving this nonlinear system by the Newton methods is known as being the _primal-dual_ interior points method.
+Solving this nonlinear system by the Newton method is known as being the _primal-dual_ interior point method.
 Here again, more details are available in [FORSGREN2002](#FORSGREN2002).
 Most actual implementations introduce features in order to globalize the convergence capability of the method, essentially by adding some line-search steps to the Newton algorithm, or by using trust regions.
 For the purpose of IPOPT, this is achieved by a _filter line search_ methods, the details of which can be found in [](#).

 $\codered$ missing ref

 More IPOPT specific features or implementation details can be found in [WÄCHTER2006](#WÄCHTER2006).
-We will just retain that IPOPT is a smart Newton method for solving constrained optimization problem, with global convergence capabilities due to a robust line search method (in the sense that the algorithm will convergence no matter the initializer).
+We will just retain that IPOPT is a smart Newton method for solving constrained optimization problems, with global convergence capabilities due to a robust line search method (in the sense that the algorithm will converge no matter the initializer).
 Due to the underlying Newton method, the optimization process requires expressions of all derivatives up to the order 2 of the fitness function as well as those of the constraints.
 For problems whose Hessian matrices are difficult to compute or lead to high dimensional dense matrices, it is possible to use a BFGS approximation of these objects at the cost of a much slower convergence rate.

 ### IPOPT in __`FreeFem++`__

 Calling the IPOPT optimizer in a __`FreeFem++`__ script is done with the `:::freefem IPOPT` function included in the `:::freefem ff-Ipopt` dynamic library.
-IPOPT is designed to solve constrained minimization problem in the form :
+IPOPT is designed to solve constrained minimization problems in the form :

 $$
 \begin{array}{r l}